BDSKMN/simple-ERC721C-extension/README.md

 ## Tests

-Test belows are based on deployed contracts and OpenSea's collection page at testnets (above).
+These are based on deployed contracts and OpenSea's collection page at testnets (above).

-1. This is what we see at `Creator earnings` tab at OpenSea's collection settings when transfer validator contract is not set - [`getTransferValidator`](https://github.com/0xkuwabatake/simple-ERC721C-extension/blob/main/src/extensions/ERC721TransferValidator.sol#L38) returns zero address.
+1. This is what we see at `Creator earnings` tab at OpenSea's collection settings when transfer validator contract is not set, meaning `getTransferValidator` ([link](https://github.com/0xkuwabatake/simple-ERC721C-extension/blob/main/src/extensions/ERC721TransferValidator.sol#L38) returns zero address.
 ![1](images/1_when-fees-are-not-configured-but-enforceable.png)

-2. After fees were configured via OpenSea but transfer validator contract has not been set yet.
+2. After fees were configured via OpenSea without setting transfer validator contract.
 ![2](images/2_fees-were-configured-but-NOT-enforced.png)

-3. NFT's owner listing a NFT for sale.
-The owner has an option to not paying creator fee (creator fee sets to 0%), because transfer validator contract is not set.
+3. The owner of a NFT has an option to not paying creator fee (creator fee sets to 0%), when transfer validator contract is not set.
 ![3](images/3_list-for-sale-when-fees-are-NOT-enforced.png)

 4. Listed NFT when transfer validator contract is not set.